Montessori for Dementia, Disability and Ageing

 AMI 2-Day Workshop

 An AMI-approved foundational workshop exploring the Montessori philosophy as a life-changing, rehabilitative approach to caring for older people and those living with dementia or other disability - promoting dignity, respect, and independence.
-This workshop introduces care professionals to Montessori principles adapted for dementia care, covering foundational concepts like Dr. Maria Montessori's philosophy, understanding dementia through a strengths-based lens, human tendencies and retrogenesis, emotional intelligence, and creating prepared environments that foster independence — then progressing to practical application including environmental design, activity programming, developing meaningful roles, and implementing the 4W's framework to build a sustainable Montessori culture in care settings.
-This course will incorporate movement - refresh exercises throughout.
+This workshop introduces care professionals, caregivers and family members and therapists to Montessori principles adapted for dementia care, covering foundational concepts like Dr. Maria Montessori's philosophy, understanding dementia through a strengths-based lens, human tendencies and retrogenesis, emotional intelligence, and creating prepared environments that foster independence — then progressing to practical application including environmental design, activity programming, developing meaningful roles, and implementing the 4W's framework to build a sustainable Montessori culture in care settings.

 Workshop Details